SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 # App Structure

-- **Home Page**: show the relevant info, depending on the status of the user.
+- **Home Page**: show the relevant info, depending on the status of the user

 - **Catalog**: a list of all registered teams